Knightro63/three_js/packages/three_js/README.md

  - Protoplanets does not function correctly

 **Android**
- - Morphtargets dones not work
+ - Morphtargets does not work on some devices
  - Some RGBELoaders cause app to crash

 **Windows**